stanislav-web/OpenDoor/docs/Usage.md

 opendoor --update
 ```

-**--version** - see current package version and compare with server's latest
+**--version** - see a current package version and compare with server's latest

 ```
 opendoor --version